 The biggest group are the channel hoppers.
 These buyers will dip in and out of the digital journey, switching from online to showroom throughout.
 They are happy to research and potentially begin their purchase journey online and engage with digital tools to educate themselves on their potential purchase.
 Channel hoppers will progress quite far down the sales funnel online, even applying for finance, but at some point they will require assistance or reassurance from the dealer.

-The growing number of buyers who will switch between digital and physical sales journeys at different points along the route incentivises retailers to have a platform that’s both flexible and smart.
+The growing number of buyers who will switch between digital and physical sales journeys at different points along the route incentivises retailers to have car dealership software that’s both flexible and smart.
 The transition point between the online and physical channels is where potential buyers can be lost, especially if the technology doesn’t seamlessly ease them across.
 A connected retailing experience that can adapt to the needs of the consumer will inspire confidence and offer a journey suitable for all your customers, no matter how they want to buy.

 High-profile digital disruptors and new car manufacturers are helping breed consumer confidence in buying online.